Beat old man winter with a stick of firewood and a freshly pulled pint

 This pub first opened in 1873, but its renowned burgers are far better now than they were then.
-The renovation last year brought art, fire, 2 Brothers beers and a pulled pork sandwich to the table.
-It’s a party you want a Saturday afternoon ticket to.
+Recent renovations brought art, fire, 2 Brothers beers and gourmet hot dogs to the table.
+It’s a party to which youll want a ticket on a Saturday afternoon.
 Fitzroy North.

-Sure, it's not a pub, but there are few better places to soak up a ‘lil old school ambience before the mantel.
-Cocktails, Chesterfield lounges, a jazzy soundtrack and purchasable cigars – It’s like a speakeasy, minus the constant prospect of death by tommy-gun.
+OK, it's not a pub, but there are few better places to soak up a ‘lil old school ambience before the mantel.
+Cocktails, Chesterfield lounges, a jazzy soundtrack and purchasable cigars – like a speakeasy, minus the constant prospect of death by tommy-gun.
 Yarraville.

-You feel like things could turn a bit gothic, or Scottish as you sit before the flames and beneath the vaulted ceilings in this converted church.
-Generally though, things tick over in a convivial candlelit fashion, while indie-bands play, and craft beers flow.
+You feel like things could turn a bit gothic (or Scottish) as you sit before the flames and beneath the vaulted ceilings in this converted church.
+Generally though, things tick over in a convivial candlelit fashion while indie bands play and the craft beers flow.
 Northcote.

-Totes famous long before its appearance on TV series Offspring, the venerable Union Club nails the atmosphere of a warm, low-key local.
-Sink into a leather couch by the hearth with some bangers, mash, beer and a base guitar backing track.
+Famous long before its appearance on TV series Offspring, the venerable Union Club nails the atmosphere of a warm, low-key local.
+Sink into a leather couch by the hearth with some bangers, mash, beer and a bass guitar backing track.
 Fitzroy.

 Double check your shirt colour before you hit the footy house.
 This is, first and foremost, a pre/post game hype-up and consolation pub.
-Order your Carlton by the jug, make some pals, and share some burning tales of victory as the burn.
+Order your Carlton by the jug, make some pals, and share some burning tales of victory.
 Richmond.

 The food is amazing, but it’s not a gastro pub.
-The Napier is a pub-pub, and nothing is going to change that.
-It’s festooned with memorabilia, gifted with a garden, and dishes up parmas and deep-dish pies all built for winter (and built for two).
+The Napier is a pub pub, and nothing is going to change that.
+It’s festooned with memorabilia, gifted with a garden, and dishes up parmas and pies all built for winter (and built for two).
 Fitzroy.

 The crumbling exterior is a façade.
-It’s a little bit glam in the PPH and you better put on your Good Shirt if it’s a Saturday night.
-This is your middle ground between bar-land and a pub so you have the option of drinking Pinot in front of that fire – even if you’re not a lady.
+It’s a little bit glam in the PPH and you had better put on the Good Shirt if it’s a Saturday night.
+This is your middle ground between bar and pub, so you also have the option of drinking Pinot in front of that fire.
 Collingwood.